 Louvre Tour Options

-Unless you are planning a trip to Paris on a shoestring, you should highly consider a guided tour of the Louvre.
-Aside from the line-skipping benefits of going with a guide, the museum is filled with masterpieces that span 3 millennia.
+Unless you’re planning a trip to Paris on a shoestring, you should highly consider a guided tour of the Louvre.
+Aside from the line-skipping benefits of going with a guide, the museum is filled with masterpieces that span three millennia.
 It is a much better and more memorable experience with a guide.
-Visit the E-commerce side of our site and see a full list of our Louvre tours.
+Here are a few of our favorite tours.
+Also, see a full list of our Louvre tours.

-Places to Eat Inside the Louvre & Nearby
+Places To Eat Inside and Nearby the Louvre

-There are multiple restaurants and cafe’s inside the Louvre if you plan on visiting during lunch or dinner time.
-They mostly sell coffee, pastries and light eats.
-Nearby the Louvre you have endless food options since the Museum is in arr.
-1. See a shortlist below or our full article on over 14 places to eat near the Louvre.
+There are multiple restaurants and cafés inside the Louvre if you plan on visiting during lunch or dinner time.
+They mostly sell coffee, pastries, and light eats.
+Near the Louvre, you have endless food options since the museum is in arr.
+1. Here is a short selection of places to eat.
+For more options, check out our full article on the best places to eat near the Louvre.